Skip to content

 Barcelona

-Building off of past international offerings, Master of Architecture students have the opportunity to study internationally in Barcelona, Spain in Spring 2023.
+Building off of past international offerings, Master of Architecture students have the opportunity to study internationally in Barcelona, Spain in the Spring semester.

 Additional Undergraduate Programs